cmoserj/Potions-Model/README.md

 - Python code for generating and running the Potions Task on Random, Connected Caveman, Ring, and your own real world networks!
 - Two Mesa Batchrunners: one for the Random, Caveman, and Ringer networks and one for weighted and unweighted real world networks.
 - A Mesa Visualization Server: use this to visualize Random, Connected Caveman, and Ring networks playing the Potions Task
-- Edge lists for all networks in the paper
+- Edge lists for all networks in the study
-- CSV data files for data used in the paper
+- CSV data files for data used in the study
-- An Rmarkdown file for generating plots from our paper
+- An Rmarkdown file for generating plots from our manuscript

 **For assistance, please contact the corresponding author: Cody Moser (cmoser2@ucmerced.edu)**